 - The joint statement also, “affirmed the importance of safeguarding maritime security and ensuring freedom of navigation and overflight throughout the region, especially in the South China Sea.”

-- In the wake of the recent judgment by the Permanent Court of Arbitration, it is a good time for India to assert that it believes in global commons, and in freedom of navigation.
+- In the wake of the recent judgment by the Permanent Court of Arbitration, it is a good time for India to assert that it believes in global commons and freedom of navigation.
 India has rightfully not come out in ‘open’ support of the verdict from the tribunal, as any overt support to this verdict might run against India’s ambitions of securing membership into the NSG- where China’s support is needed.

 - India has a legitimate commercial interest in the South China Sea (SCS) region.
 But India follows the policy of not involving itself in the disputes between sovereign nations.